-While your work as a volunteer is a wonderful contribution to Yosemite, the administration of the program is funded by donations.
-Yosemite Conservancy relies on the generosity of our donors to support this program and dozens of park improvement projects each year.
+The work of our volunteers is an invaluable contribution to Yosemite, but the program itself is funded and ensured by your donations.
+Yosemite Conservancy relies on the generosity of our donors to support the volunteer program and dozens of major park improvement projects every year.
 We encourage all participants to make a monetary donation to the Conservancy but it is not a requirement or a determining factor in the selection of applicants.